so-dang-cool/dt/README.md

 first-class, values have immutable semantics) with a concatenative style rather than the traditional applicative style.

+See also Jon Purdy's [_Why Concatanative Programming Matters_](https://evincarofautumn.blogspot.com/2012/02/why-concatenative-programming-matters.html)

-The language has an imperative _feel_ in the sense that all "functions" are linguistically imperative "commands."
-There is no distinguishing from pure and impure logic; side-effects are allowed and not managed or separated.
+The `dt` language has an imperative _feel_ in the sense that all "functions" are linguistically imperative "commands."
+There is no distinguishing from pure and impure logic; side-effects are allowed and not managed.

 _For the adept: The language is point-free with opt-in bindings.
 Everything is evaluated in strict left-to-right sequence, and all operations can have